 There are also Tentsile tents, which need three trees to keep them taut.
 They look great (though not a cheap option).
 We haven’t been able to try them out yet, so can’t recommend at the moment.
 Our concern would be that they’re not so discreet and quick to set up.

-Of these options, and if money is no object, our top picks would be the Amok Draumr.
 If you can’t get flat sleep in the trees, then choose a good ground bivi tent…read on.

 Ground-based bivvy bags and tents